Francis Ronalds: Mechanical design and manufacture

 Ronalds next focused on mechanical and civil engineering and design.
 Two surveying tools he designed and used to aid the production of survey plans were a modified surveyor's wheel that recorded distances travelled in graphical form and a double-reflecting sector to draw the angular separation of distant objects.
-He also invented a forerunner to the fire finder patented in 1915 to pinpoint the location of a fire and various accessories for the lathe.
+He also invented a forerunner to the fire finder patented in 1915 to pinpoint the location of a fire, as well as various accessories for the lathe.
 Some of these devices were manufactured for sale by toolmaker Holtzapffel.
 There is some evidence to suggest that he assisted Charles Holtzapffel in the early stages of preparing the Holtzapffel family's renowned treatise on turning.

 Perspective machines and tripod stand

 On 23 March 1825, he patented two drawing instruments for producing perspective sketches; numerous engravings and lithographs survive that he made using the machines.
-The first instrument produced a perspective view of an object directly from drawings of the plan and elevations.
-The second machine enabled a scene or person to be traced from life onto paper with considerable precision; he and Dr Alexander Blair used it to document the important Neolithic monuments at Carnac, France, with "almost photographic accuracy".
-He also created the ubiquitous portable tripod stand with three pairs of hinged legs to support his drawing board in the field.
+The first of these instruments produced a perspective view of an object directly from drawings of the plan and elevations.
+The second one enabled a scene or person to be traced from life onto paper with considerable precision; he and Dr Alexander Blair used it to document the important Neolithic monuments at Carnac, France, with "almost photographic accuracy".
+He also created the ubiquitous portable tripod stand; his original model had three pairs of hinged legs to support his drawing board in the field.
 He manufactured these instruments himself and several hundred of them were sold.
 One of his first customers was mining engineer John Taylor.

 In 1840, he applied his understanding of perspective in developing more complex apparatus to aid the accurate depiction of cylindrical panoramas, which were a popular exhibition at that time.